wp-plugins/slickr-flickr/readme.txt

 * Enter your Flickr API Key (optional)
 * Enter your Slickr Flickr Pro license Id (optional)
 * Enter the default number of photos to show
-* Select the type of display - gallery, slideshow or slideshow/gallery combo
+* Select the default type of display - gallery, slideshow or slideshow/gallery combo
 * Choose whether photos captions are displayed
-* Enter what the delay in seconds is before the slideshow moves on to the next slide
+* Enter the default delay in seconds before the slideshow moves on to the next slide
-* Choose the lightbox (manual play, auto play or ThickBox, ShadowBox, FancyBox or LightBox Plus)
+* Choose the lightbox (manual play, auto play or ThickBox, ShadowBox, FancyBox, Shutterbox, SlimBox or LightBox Plus)

 == Links ==